gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/exploring-provenance/exploring-record-lineage.md

 The root node's record details are always displayed in the [top section](#the-top-section), alongside the graph legend.
 If you have expand the graph, hiding the root record details, you can expand it by pressing the expand button, as detailed in [resizing the graph](#panning-zooming-and-resizing).

 If you are exploring a provenance graph, observe that the URL includes the `rootId` query string e.g. `https://.../record/view?rootId=102.100.100/1234`.
-This means that if you share this URL, the authorised user of the system will see the same starting point in their exploration.
+This means that if you share this URL, with an authorised user of the system, they will see the same starting point in their exploration.

 To change the root node you can either

-1. Restart exploration from a different point in the registry, see [discovering records](./discovering-records#exploring-record-lineage-in-the-provenance-store) for more information, or
+1. restart exploration from a different point in the registry, see [discovering records](./discovering-records#exploring-record-lineage-in-the-provenance-store) for more information, or
-2. Use the "View selected entity" button to reload the provenance graph explorer, focused on the selected node.
+2. use the "View Selected Entity" button to reload the provenance graph explorer, focused on the selected node.

-To perform the second process, first select the node to show it's [detailed view](#viewing-node-details), then select "View Selected Entity" (1).
+To use the "View Selected Entity" button, first select the node to show it's [detailed view](#viewing-node-details), then click the "View Selected Entity" button (1).
+This button will be disabled if the selected node is the same as the current root node.

 |                                     Changing the selected root node                                      |
 | :------------------------------------------------------------------------------------------------------: |